 Charlie and Andy Nelson went nearly three decades without fully realizing the extent of their family's legacy in the spirits world.
-In fact, it wasn't until they went up to the town of Greenbrier, 26 miles due north of Nashville, on a chance outing with their father—to buy a cow from a butcher—11 years ago that they began to slowly unearth a heritage that spanned centuries.
+In fact, it wasn't until they went up to the town of Greenbrier, 26 miles due north of Nashville, on a chance outing with their father—to buy a cow from a butcher—that they began to slowly unearth a heritage that spanned centuries.

 "One mile east on Long Branch, Charles Nelson opened Greenbrier Distillery in 1870.
 The largest producer in Robertson County of sour mash whiskey and fruit brandy until 1909, Nelson's helped provide economic prosperity to this area," the historical marker stated.